Croydon/flask-xml-rpc-reloaded/docs/source/index.rst

 ..
-Flask-XML-RPC documentation master file, created by sphinx-quickstart on Mon May 10 10:44:09 2010.
+Flask-XML-RPC-Re documentation master file, created by sphinx-quickstart on Mon May 10 10:44:09 2010.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =============
-Flask-XML-RPC
+Flask-XML-RPC-Re
 =============

 .. module:: flaskext.xmlrpc

-Flask-XML-RPC is an extension for `Flask`_ that makes it easy to create APIs based on the `XML-RPC`_ standard.
+Flask-XML-RPC-Re is an extension for `Flask`_ that makes it easy to create APIs based on the `XML-RPC`_ standard.

 .. _Flask: http://flask.pocoo.org/